-Ashanti Looks Like A Snack In Short Dress At Cheetos Event
+Ashanti Looks Like A Snack In A Short Dress At A Cheetos Event

 While she may be back in New York City now, Ashanti has been jetting around the world this past summer working on various projects.

-In a few posts from late August, she spent some time shooting a music video in the Florida Keys.
+In a few posts from late August, the singer was seen spending some time in the Florida Keys shooting a music video.
 She also flaunted her voluptuous body in tiny swimsuits and skimpy stage outfits while enjoying the island life in Barbados.

 The curvy bombshell is completely fearless when it comes to showing off her body.
 In fact, when she joined forces with the brand Pretty Little Thing for a collaboration line of swimwear and other summer looks, she herself donned nearly every look to show her fans just how amazing each piece was on a curvy figure.